Advising & Counseling Center

 - Intentionally using the computer to invade the privacy, academic or otherwise, of another or to threaten to invade the privacy of another.

-The associate vice president for Student Services will review alleged violations of acceptable use policies on a case-by-case basis.Violations of policy will result in appropriate actions and may include suspension or expulsion from the college.
+The Dean of Students Office will review alleged student violations of acceptable use policies as referred through the student disciplinary system and in accordance with the Student Conduct Code procedures.
 Users who breach this code of practice may, after due process, be refused access to the college’s computer and communications networks and may be subject to further disciplinary action.
-In an emergency, in order to prevent further possible unauthorized activity, the college may temporarily disconnect that user from the network.
+In an emergency, to prevent further possible unauthorized activity, the college may temporarily disconnect that user from the network.
 If this is deemed necessary by college staff, every effort will be made to inform the user prior to the disconnection and every effort will be made to re-establish the connection as soon as the college determines it is appropriate.